magetron/X5GON-mobile/research.md

 ### Comparison

 Regarding the aspect of providing reliable and type-safe code, `Javascript` is less preferable than `Swift`, given its weakly dynamic type systems.
 For this reason, `Javascript` introduces a lot of representation mismatches and silent type conversions (Jensen et al., 2009), resulting in hard-to-track bugs, which is non-exist in `Swift`.
 Although unsafe `Swift` can be written dynamically, the safe `Swift` is a strong statically typed language with many modern safety mechanisms, including but not limited to forced wrapping, fallback variables, mutable/immutable definitions and the forbidden default value of `nil`.
-On that note, `Swift` does outweigh `Javascript` from a robustness perspective.
+On that note, `Swift` does outweigh `Javascript` from a language safety perspective.

 There are numerous similarities between both `JavaScript` and `Swift` from a syntax perspective, with a couple of examples here at [Folio](https://www.folio3.com/blog/swiftly-javascript-from-javascript-to-apples-swift/) (Folio, 2019).
 Our team has concluded although differences exist between `Javascript` and `Swift`, the essence remains the same.
 As compared to `JavaScript`, `Swift`, as mentioned earlier, provides a lot of advancements in syntax.
 Arguably, one might say it can be said that the more features a language provides, the harder it is to program with it.
 Since then you need to know most of the syntax to program effectively (Wirth, 2020).
 However, from the team's perspective, the lead programmer does come from a `C/C++` background, such that he believes the advancements and syntax sugar of `Swift` would be more helpful writing better software.